 McSpadden’s second project turns from informal networks among the political elite to networks of wartime book confiscation and redistribution both in Nazi Germany and in the United States.
 His research draws on book historical methods to explore Nazi practices of book looting and to understand the role of American librarians in bringing and distributing confiscated books from occupied Europe to the United States after the Second World War.
 In all of his research, he engages comparative and transnational histories that extend beyond the borders of one country and even stretch around the world.

 Before coming to the University of Nevada, Reno in 2019, James McSpadden was a visiting postdoctoral fellow at the German Historical Institute in Washington, DC.
-His scholarship and research has been supported by Harvard’s Center for European Studies, the Weatherhead Center for International Affairs, the German Academic Exchange Service (DAAD), the German Historical Institute, the U.S. Department of Education’s Foreign Language and Area Studies (FLAS) Program, and the Dutch and Flemish governments.
+His scholarship and research have been supported by the American Historical Association, the American Council on Germany, the Hoover Institution Library and Archives, Harvard’s Center for European Studies, the Weatherhead Center for International Affairs, the German Academic Exchange Service (DAAD), the German Historical Institute and the U.S. Department of Education’s Foreign Language and Area Studies (FLAS) Program.

 - Modern German and Central European History

 - Political Culture and New Methods in Political History

 - Books and Cultural Artifacts in Wartime

 - Comparative History

 - HIST 106: European Civilization

 - HIST 367: The Holocaust in its European Setting

 - CH 202: The Modern World